rebeldisc1/Noahs-Ark/README.md

 Massive thanks to Linus Henze for making this wonderful exploit & making it usable for a jailbreak.
 Noah's Ark will be released before May 29th. :)

+Another massive thanks to: Lars Froder for other tools as well.
+He is an amazing dev.
+Be sure to check out his twitter or follow him sometime.

 For any other concerns or questions, please message me on twitter. (@Rebeldisc)